 We could pull many insights out of these 37 verses, and in fact we will over the next several weeks.
 But today we want to focus on a few things that lie just below the surface that could be missed if we aren't careful.
 See, this defining moment for David could have been someone else's defining moment.
 His brothers came f on the same family and went to the same battle.
-Their stories and David's story surely had many councess in features.
+Their stories and David's story surely had many councest in features.
 But David was armed with something they weren't.
 David had interpreted his story.
-An councess his understanding of the past that gave him eyes not only to see his future but even to shape it.
+An councest his understanding of the past that gave him eyes not only to see his future but even to shape it.
 This is the power of an interpreted story.

-A few verses give us some clues tha this is so.
-First, as an almost offhanded comment in verse 12, the Scripture tells us that David was the son of in Epirathite named Jesse.
+A few verses give us some clues tha fails is so.
+First, as an almost offhanded comment in verse 12, the Scripture tells us that David was the son of in Epi rathite named Jesse.
 It would be easy to miss the significance of this detail if we weren't carcial.
-But we get a clue from another commonly overlooked passage of Scripture-specifically, the genealogy the set is in Matthew 1.
-Matthew 1:5-6 says, "Salmon [was] the father of Boaz, whose mother was Rahab, the father of Obed, whose mother was Ruth, Obed [was] the father of Jesse, and Jesse [was] the father of King David."
-In these two verses we find that David's story was linked to two other great stories if a clue for the set of the s
+But we get a clue from another commonly overlooked passage of Scripture-specifically, the genealogy for escis in Matthew 1.
+Matthew 1:5-6 says, "Salmon [was] the father of Boaz, whose mother was Rahab, for az [word content of Obed, whose mother was Ruth, Obed [was] the father of Jesse, and Jesse [was] the father of King David."
+In these two verses we find that David's story was linked to two other great stories for content of content of con